ampsci

 RNuclear radius

-u_optionSelects returned radial form: true means u1(r)
+u_optionSelects radial form: true for u1(r), false for u2(r)

 printPrint model details